tomjaguarpaw/H2/posts/git-rebase-conflicts.md

 ### The intent of the rebased commit

-There are two equivalent ways to see the intent of the rebased commit.
+There are two equivalent ways to see the logical intent of the rebased commit.

-* It is the difference between the middle hunk (below "merged common ancestors") and the bottom hunk (above the commit description, "Add foo 5")
+* It is the difference between the middle hunk section (below "merged common ancestors") and the bottom hunk section (above the commit description, "Add foo 5").

 * It is shown in the output of `git show REBASE_HEAD`.
 This is generally easier to interpret than the above, but more verbose as it